benninkrs/MiscUtils.jl/README.md

-# MiscUtilities.jl
+# MiscUtils.jl
-Miscellaneous utility functions for Julia
+Miscellaneous utility functions and types for Julia